SMAR7962/Gateway/README.md

 **Gateway_Circuit_Diagram** contains image containing the Gateway circuitry across both the lock and light components

-**Gateway_Phone_App** contains the download link the the phone app compatible with with Gateway System via bluetooth
+**Gateway_Phone_App** contains the download link the the phone app compatible with with Gateway System via bluetooth as well as
+                      develoment intrsutctions

 **Gateway_Flowchart** contains the coding pathing outline for how the sytem communicates with both itself, and the phone application